WordPress/design-experiments/README.md

 1. Download a zip of the repository.
 2. Upload to your test site as a plugin.
 3. Activate the "Design Experiments" Plugin.
-4. Visit `Settings > General > Design Experiments` to activate an experiment.
+4. Visit `Settings > Design Experiments` to activate an experiment.

 ## To build your own quick experiment: